 Starting a garden is fun but intimidating.
 There’s so many things to learn and so many varieties of plants to try and grow.
-While I’m not a super experienced gardener yet, here’s what I’ve learned so far.
+Here’s what I’ve learned so far.

 Some of Your Plants Will Die